fredfeng/CS162/homework/hw3/README.md

 * The files required for this assignment are located in this folder.
 In particular, you will need to write all your code in [`eval.ml`](eval.ml).
   The only function you need to implement is `eval`.
-* You will need to write about X lines of code for this assignment.
-However, you will realize (as you are writing the code) that most of it is repetitive.
+* You will need to write about 50 lines of code for this assignment.
 * To test your code, you can either compare your output against the reference interpreter or use the unit test helpers defined in `test.ml`.
 We will not be scoring how you test your code.